Markus Hilgert

-Hilgert is a member of several governing bodies and advisory boards, including the German Commission for UNESCO (since 2016)., the Foundation Board of the International Alliance for the Protection of Heritage in Conflict Areas (ALIPH; since 2017), the Advisory Group of the Cultural Protection Fund of the British Council (since 2017), the Disaster Risk Management Committee of the International Council of Museums (since 2017), and the Advisory Board of the Arcadia Fund.
+Hilgert is a member of several governing bodies and advisory boards, including the German Commission for UNESCO (since 2016)., the Foundation Board of the International Alliance for the Protection of Heritage in Conflict Areas (ALIPH; since 2017), and the Advisory Board of the Arcadia Fund (since 2020).

-Hilgert holds honorary professorships at Heidelberg University and Marburg University.
+Hilgert holds honorary professorships at Heidelberg University, Marburg University, and Free University Berlin.
 In 2016, Hilgert was named National Correspondent for the German National Committee of the Blue Shield, part of the Blue Shield network, protecting heritage in armed conflict.
 From 2017 until 2018 he served as founding president of the German National Committee of the Blue Shield.
+In 2021, Hilgert established the Cultural Emergeny Alliance (Notfallallianz Kultur) in Germany.